kfc35/hiphophackathon2016/README.md

 jason.k.chen@gmail.com

 This project is a vomit pass at tracking the constantly evolving relationship between rap music and fashion.
-As flavors change from Cazel's and shell-toes in the nascent days of rap (think Run DMC) to the modern obsessions with Yves Saint Laurent and Yeezy boosts (think, our lord and savior, Yeezus), we though it would be cool to be able to quantitatively track fashion trends and popularity as it applies to rap culture.
+As flavors change from Cazel's and shell-toes in the nascent days of rap (think Run DMC) to the modern obsessions with Yves Saint Laurent and Yeezy boosts (think, our lord and savior, Yeezus), we thought it would be cool to be able to quantitatively track fashion trends and popularity as it applies to rap culture.

 ## Technical Details
 Project set up with Node Express, and written using Node.js.